MSc Nutrition, Physical Activity and Public HealthFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-An upper second-class honours degree in a relevant field (or equivalent), although other academic backgrounds and relevant professional experience will be considered.
-Offers can be made at Diploma level, with upgrade to MSc on successful completion of all taught components of the programme.
+An upper second-class honours degree in a relevant field (or equivalent qualification), although other academic backgrounds and relevant professional experience will be considered.

 See international equivalent qualifications on the International Office website.

-This programme is designed for students who want to pursue careers in research, public health policy, public health consultancy and the implementation of programmes for promoting health within the public, private or non-profit sectors.
-The programme also targets professional development by enhancing the practice and delivery of working professionals, such as physiotherapists, nurses or teachers.
+This programme is designed for students who want to pursue careers in research, public health policy, public health consultancy and in implementing programmes that promote health in the public, private or non-profit sectors.
+The programme also has a professional development focus and can enhance the practice and delivery of working professionals, such as physiotherapists, nurses or teachers.

 Most students go on to become public health project officers, researchers, health promotion specialists, lifestyle managers, nutrition or physical activity project coordinators, or public health and policy consultants.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 - 58% of research is world-leading (4 star)

 - 42% of research is internationally excellent (3 star)